 Interpreting is no different to sports – at the 100-metre sprint, 11-metre shoot out: performance must be right on target.
 That is what we stand for, the interpreters within the d-interp network.

 We interpret in the most varied situations: at conferences, expert discussions, negotiations, delegation trips or on television – in large exhibition halls, small seminar rooms or on the road.
+Due to the COVID-19 pandemic and social distancing, remote interpreting has also become much more widespread.
 Different types of interpreting are used in order to provide optimal support for communication in each of these situations.

 „For a number of years, we have been competently supported by Ms Bentin and her colleagues at our media study tours.
 Our international guests, who come from all over the world, consistently bear testimony to the high quality of the simultaneous interpreting they provide.“ Clean Energy Wire